Therealchainman/archive-cp/algorithms/prime_sieve.md

 precomputes the prime factorization for each integer from 0 to upper_bound (inclusive).
 This one is a bit worrisome, it may be too slow in actually.
 A faster approach is below for how to get the prime factorization of integer queries.

+Note: this does not get the multiplicity of each prime factor, just the prime factors themselves.

 ```py
 def prime_sieve(upper_bound):
     prime_factorizations = [[] for _ in range(upper_bound + 1)]